6034 West Courtyard Drive, Suite 100, Austin, TX 78730

 Contact Our Leander Legal Team

 If you have been prohibited from seeing your grandchild, you may be able to petition the court for visitation.
-To learn more, please contact Powers and Kerr, PLLC today and a member of our legal team will help you schedule a case evaluation with one of our dedicated Leander child custody lawyers.
+To learn more, please contact Powers Kerr & Rashidi, PLLC today and a member of our legal team will help you schedule a case evaluation with one of our dedicated Leander child custody lawyers.

 Source: